Jzhyang1/Monomer/Syntax.md

 > *0xH99* is invalid because *H* is not a hexadecimal digit (the same restrictions also apply to octal and binary numbers)

 ### float

+Float literals are used to store fractional values.

 ### char
 ### string